-- B. Public Hearings.
-If the Planning Board, in its discretion, decides to hold a public hearing concerning an application for final site plan approval, such public hearing will be held within 62 days of receipt of said application.
-The Planning Board shall render its decision concerning said application for final site plan approval within 62 days after the public hearing.
-Hearings shall be advertised in accordance with Article VII Section 7. - C. Time Limitations.
-The time periods within which Planning Board actions are required by Article III of this Local Law are the maximum times allowable.
+C. Public Hearings.
+Public hearings shall be advertised in accordance with Article IX, Section 6.

+D. Time Limitations.
+The time periods within which Planning Board actions are required by Article V, Section 1.A. of this Local Law are the maximum times allowable.
 The Planning Board shall make every effort to act as quickly as possible in reviewing applications in order to minimize delays to the applicant.
-If the Planning Board does not complete their review within the times specified in Article III of this Local Law, this will constitute approval of the application, except where the review period has been extended by mutual consent of the applicant and the Planning Board.
+If the Planning Board does not complete their review within the times specified in Article V, Section 1.A. of this Local Law, this will constitute approval of the application, except where the review period has been extended by mutual consent of the applicant and the Planning Board.

-D. Justification and Notice
+E. Justification and Notice

-- 1. The Planning Board shall apply all of the review standards described in Article IV of this Local Law in reviewing site plans. - 2.
-Decisions of the Planning Board shall be in writing and may include reasonable conditions to further the intent of this Local Law.
-Reasons for disapproval shall be clearly stated. - 3.
-Decisions of the Planning Board shall be filed within five (5) days in the office of the Town Clerk and a copy mailed to the applicant by certified mail, with return receipt requested. - 4.
-Approval of a Site Plan by the Planning Board shall be valid for a period of one (1) year from the date thereof for the purpose of obtaining a building permit.
+1. The Planning Board shall apply all of the review standards described in Article VI of this Local Law in reviewing site plans.
+2. Decisions of the Planning Board shall be in writing and may include reasonable conditions to further the intent of this Local Law.
+Reasons for disapproval shall be clearly stated.
+3. Decisions of the Planning Board shall be filed within five (5) days in the office of the Town Clerk and a copy mailed to the applicant by certified mail, with return receipt requested.
+4. Approval of a Site Plan by the Planning Board shall be valid for a period of one (1) year from the date thereof for the purpose of obtaining a building permit.
 Failure to secure a building permit during this one-year period shall cause the Site Plan approval to become null and void.
 No building permit shall be issued and no site work shall commence until all necessary permits and approvals from Town, County, and State agencies are obtained and any required performance bond is filed with the Town Clerk.

-Section 3.
+Section 2.
 Sketch Plan Conference

-A. Purpose.
-Prior to submission of an application as defined in Article III of this Local Law an applicant has the option to request an informal Sketch Plan Conference with the Planning Board.
+- A. Purpose.
+Prior to submission of an application as defined in Article V, Section 3 of this Local Law an applicant has the option to request an informal Sketch Plan Conference with the Planning Board.
 The purpose of this conference is to save time and money and to make the most of opportunities for desirable development.
-This conference may be used to review the basic site design concept, discuss site characteristics (advantages and limitations), determine the information to be required by the Planning Board on the preliminary site plan, and address environmental concerns as required by the New York State Environmental Quality Review Act (6 NYCRR 617) previously referred to in Article I, Section 9.

-B. Sketch Plan Submission.
-Prior to the Sketch Plan Conference, the applicant shall submit in as much detail as possible a written letter to the Town of Oswegatchie Code Enforcement Officer including, as a minimum, the following:

-1. A statement describing the proposed use.

-2. A sketch map of the proposed activity, and adjacent property owners' boundaries, including north arrow, scale, dimensions of the parcel of property involved, and the locations of any easements of record.
+This conference may be used to review the basic site design concept, discuss site characteristics (advantages and limitations), determine the information to be required by the Planning Board on the preliminary site plan, and address environmental concerns as required by the New York State Environmental Quality Review Act (6 NYCRR 617) previously referred to in Article I, Section 9. - B. Sketch Plan Submission.
+Prior to the Sketch Plan Conference, the applicant shall submit in as much detail as possible a written letter to the Town of Stockholm Code Enforcement Officer including, as a minimum, the following: 1.
+A statement describing the proposed use.
+2. A sketch map of the proposed activity, and adjacent property owners' boundaries, including north arrow, scale, and the locations of any easements of record.
 3. A copy of the deed for the lot.